bk/avecdoc/content/utilities.md

 ## Width

-The width of an element can be set with a class following the pattern `w<amount>`, where `<amount>` is one of 0, 10, 20, 25, 33, 40, 50, or 100.
+The width of an element can be set with a class following the pattern `w<amount>`, where `<amount>` is one of 0, 10, 20, 25, 33, 40, 50, 66, 75, 80, or 100.
 These numbers stand for the percentage of the available space.
-(Here, 33 actually means 33.333333%, but the other percentages are exact).
+(Here, 33 actually means 33.333333%, and 66 66.666666%, but the other percentages are exact).

 The widths can be made responsive by appending a breakpoint postfix.
 For instance, `w100 w50-sm w33-lg` means 100% width in mobile, 50% width in tablet and small desktop and 1/3 width in normal desktops/laptops.